uob-mu3e/daq_wiki/January 31st, 2022 - DAQ meeting.md

 ### Geneva ###

 Yannick:
-* MuTrig1 evaluation working well with Stratix IV board
+* MuTrig1 evaluation working well with Flyspi board.
-* Occasional PCIe hickups.
+* Evaluation with the Stratix IV occasional PCIe hickups.
 Is the PCIe interface in sync with the latest version in the MuPix8 DAQ repo?

 ### Heidelberg Pixels ###